Ooh La La (Faces song)

-"Ooh La La" is a 1973 song by the band Faces, written by Ronnie Lane and Ronnie Wood.
+"Ooh La La" is a 1973 song by the English rock band Faces, written by Ronnie Lane and Ronnie Wood.
 It is the title song of the band's last studio album, Ooh La La.

 The lead vocals were provided by Wood, a rarity in the band's catalogue; lead vocals were usually performed by Rod Stewart and less often by Ronnie Lane.
 Stewart and Lane each recorded lead vocals for the song, but reportedly neither was satisfied by their attempt.
 Their producer Glyn Johns then suggested that Wood give it a try, and this version was used for the track on the album.
+Rod Stewart recorded a version of the song a quarter of a century later for his album When We Were the New Boys.

-In 2021, it was listed at No. 246 on Rolling Stone's "Top 500 Best Songs of All Time".
+In 2021, it was listed at No. 246 on Rolling Stone magazine's list of the "500 Greatest Songs of All Time".

 Content

 The lyrics describe a dialogue between a grandfather and grandson, with the elder man warning the younger about the perils of relationships with women: "Poor old granddad, I laughed at all his words / I thought he was a bitter man; he spoke of women's ways."
 The chorus laments, "I wish that I knew what I know now, when I was younger."